tarantool/doc/doc/reference/reference_sql/sql.rst

   ... for determining whether value is (not) NULL

 CASE ...
 WHEN ...
 THEN ...
 ELSE ...
 END |br|
-  ... for setting a series of conditions
+  ... for setting a series of conditions.

 See also: :ref:`subquery <sql_subquery>`.